Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Discussion

 In the expanding universe, the visible universe which an observer can see is restricted due to the finiteness of the light velocity.
-The cosmological horizon appears as the border of the visible and invisible universes.
-Since these two universes are causally disconnected at the classical level, there is no classical correlation between them.
-However, if we further concern quantum correlations, the entanglement entropy across the cosmological horizon does not vanish because of the nonlocality of the quantum correlation.
-Since an observer in the visible universe cannot get any information from the invisible universe, we identify the cosmological horizon with the entangling surface.
-We studied how the entanglement entropy across the cosmological horizon evolves in the expanding universes with various matter.
+In this case, the cosmological horizon naturally appears as a border of the visible and invisible universes.
+Since these two universes are causally disconnected at the classical level, there is no classical correlation.
+However, if we further concern quantum correlations, the entanglement entropy across the cosmological horizon does not vanish due to the nonlocality of the quantum correlation.
+Since an observer in the visible universe cannot get any information from the invisible universe, we can identify the cosmological horizon with an entangling surface.
+We studied how the entanglement entropy across the cosmological horizon evolves in the expanding universes.
+Intriguingly, the time evolution of the entanglement entropy across the horizon shows a different behavior from that of the expanding universe with a fixed comoving distance.
 We showed that the cosmological horizon in the four-dimensional spacetime is not well defined for $p>2$.
-For $p<2$ we found that the entanglement entropy in the early time era increases by \be S_E \sim \ta^3 , \ee while in the late time era it increaes by \be S_E \sim \ta^2 . \ee For $p=2$, we also found that the entanglement entropy increases in the early time era by \be S_E \sim \ls \ta \log \ta \rs^3 , \ee and grows up in the late time era by \be S_E \sim \ls \ta \log \ta \rs^2 . \ee For the entanglement entropy across the cosmological horizon, the result obtained in the holographic model shows that the increasing rate of the entanglement entropy gradually decreases in time.
+For $p < 2$, we found that the entanglement entropy, regardless of the matter content, increases in the early time era by \be S_E \sim \ta^3 , \ee while it in the late time era increases by \be S_E \sim \ta^2 . \ee For $p=2$ which corresponds to cosmic strings in the braneworld, however, we found that the entanglement entropy grows up in the early time era by \be S_E \sim \ls \ta \log \ta \rs^3 , \ee and in the late time era by \be S_E \sim \ls \ta \log \ta \rs^2 . \ee It would be interesting to investigate how such quantum entanglement entropy affects the cosmological history and structure formation.
+We hope to report more interesting results on this issue in future works. \\